 My first reaction was No way!
-(I’m very cautious when it comes to fire), but after I thought about it and talked to my science friends I came to a conclusion that it would be a fun way to show kids how mixing ingredients together can lead to an interesting chemical reaction.
+(I’m very cautious when it comes to fire), but after I thought about it and talked to my science friends I came to the conclusion that it would be a fun way to show kids how mixing ingredients together can lead to an interesting chemical reaction.
 Once I got in the spirit of this experiment, it somehow turned from a science lesson into a geography and history lesson too!

 If you can’t wait to make the Dragon Fire scroll down to the bottom of this post.
 It’s a perfect summer experiment for dragon and fire enthusiasts of all ages.
 But if you are looking to turn this into a lesson read on.

 We started our “lesson” by looking at a picture of the fire-breathing dragon in a book.
 “How is he doing it?”
 I asked.
 My kids had lots of ideas.
-My favorite suggestion was that when a dragon is angry, it can create a spark by rubbing its teeth together and the dragon’s saliva becomes a highly flammable material if dragon burps up some stomach acid.
+My favorite suggestion was that when a dragon is angry, it can create a spark by rubbing its teeth together and the dragon’s saliva becomes a highly flammable material if the dragon burps up some stomach acid.